Cuates/centosinstall/system/certbotssl/README.md

         `</VirtualHost>`<br />
         `</IfModule>`
   * Save and exit
+  * Test the apache configuration
+    * `sudo apachectl configtest`
   * Restart apache/httpd
     * `sudo systemctl restart httpd`
+  * Test HTTP/2 Protocol
+    * `curl -I --http2 -s https://<domain_name>/ | grep HTTP`
+      * A message of HTTP/2 200 will display
+      * Else a message of HTTP/1.1 200 OK if HTTP/2 did not work
 * Visit your router setting for port forwarding
   * Set the IP address to the port 443 in the port forwarding section of your router
 * Confirm that Certbot worked